abpy/improved-sapling-tree-generator/README.md

 * changed order of shapes, added Inverse Tapered Cylindrical shape
 * consistent method of calculating the number of child stems and leaves, and more even distribution
 * hexagonal leaves now have UVs, and UVs are centered in the map
+* (11-4-15) Merge code from Garfield96, leaf settings can now be changed without updating the tree if leaves is disabled.

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree